Can't Anybody Here Play This Game?

 Can't Anybody Here Play This Game? is a 1963 book by journalist Jimmy Breslin, about the 1962 New York Mets.
 The book chronicles the first season of the Mets, an expansion team that had a W–L record of 40–120, setting a modern-era MLB record for losses in a season.
 (In 2024, the Chicago White Sox lost 121 games, breaking the record, though they won 41 so their winning percentage was better than that of the '62 Mets.)
 The title of the book came from a remark made by Mets manager Casey Stengel expressing his frustration over the team's spectacular ineptitude.

-The book contains an introduction by Baseball Hall of Famer Bill Veeck.
+The book contains an introduction by the Baseball Hall of Famer Bill Veeck.